 For leaders of employment-focused social enterprise who want to take their business to the next level, the REDF Accelerator is a unique, hands-on program that can help you get there.
 This program is designed specifically for businesses that are helping their employees overcome barriers and successfully transition into competitive, long-term employment through their social enterprise.
+The Accelerator is the only program of its kind focused on the challenge of successfully operating these type of unique double-bottom line businesses.
 In partnership with the Points of Light Civic Accelerator, Fellows receive expert guidance on core business competencies, employee support programs, and the opportunity to plug into a network of like-minded peers.
-To hear more about the experience from our alumni, click here to read their blogs and watch the video below.
+To hear more about the experience from our alumni, click here to read their blogs.

 Curriculum & Outcomes